ZachFara/concept-paths/README.md

     - Investigate whether our LLM runs with noise on

 - `comparison.py`
-    - Figure out how to treat each group of layers as a sample rather than each layer in `comparison.py`.
+    - DONE!
+Figure out how to treat each group of layers as a sample rather than each layer in `comparison.py`.
 Perhaps here we use FDR.

 - `comparison.py` & `bootstrap.py`:
     - Include a label shuffling null hypothesis